-- 1. Providing a quiet place in the home where their child can do homework.
-Technology is a distraction. - 2.
+- 4. Providing a quiet place in the home where your child can do homework.
+Technology is a distraction. - 5.
 Checking that sufficient time is allowed for homework.
-This may mean checking that homework is completed before your child goes out or has social time. - 3.
-Talking to their child about the progress of work; encouraging them when it is difficult and helping if there are problems. - 4.
-Ensuring their child is aware of deadlines and supporting them to meet them. - 5.
-Encouraging their child to produce the best possible work in terms of presentation. - 6.
-Ensuring that their child goes to bed at a reasonable time so that he/she is neither tired nor late for school. - 7.
+This may mean checking that homework is completed before your child goes out or has social time. - 6.
+Talking to your child about the progress of work; encouraging them when it is difficult and helping if there are problems. - 7.
+Ensuring your child is aware of deadlines and supporting them to meet them. - 8.
+Encouraging your child to produce the best possible work in terms of presentation. - 9.
+Ensuring that your child goes to bed at a reasonable time so that he/she is neither tired nor late for school. - 10.
 Providing basic equipment which can be used at home.
-This should include a calculator, and English dictionary and, for students taking a modern language, the appropriate French or Spanish dictionary. - 8.
-Ensuring their child has a black pen, pencil, ruler, eraser, compass, protractor etc.
+This should include the recommended calculator, an English dictionary and, for students taking a modern language, the appropriate French or Spanish dictionary. - 11.
+Ensuring your child has a black pen, pencil, ruler, eraser, compass, protractor etc.